wangraying/sglang/docs/benchmark/benchmark.md

 3. LOF policy performs poorly in terms of TTFT on datasets with random length, i.e. Random.
 This is expected since LOF policy offers no guarantee on TTFT.
-4. By comparing the results of Random-*n* datasets, we could observe a trend of increasing TTFT but decreasing ITL as the number of tokens increases, when considering FCFS, LOF and LPM.
+4. By comparing the results of Random-*n* datasets, we could observe a trend of increasing TTFT but decreasing ITL as the number of input tokens increases, when considering FCFS, LOF and LPM.
 5. For ShareGPT dataset, the performance metrics of different schedule policies don't differ much.

 ## Enabling and Disabling Radix Cache